Why crowd control is more than just security

 Wayfinding and signage: guiding guests to the right place without assistance

 Also consider lighting design.
 Spotlights and light paths on the floor or ceiling subconsciously guide people in a certain direction.
-This is a subtle yet effective tool, especially in large spaces where signage is located far away.
+This is a subtle but effective tool, especially in large spaces where signage is located far away.

 Contingency plans: what if things go wrong?